 Dupont Family Dentistry can fabricate a custom nightguard to treat your bruxism.
 While the most common cause of bruxism is stress and anxiety, teeth grinding can be exacerbated by an abnormal bite, crooked teeth, or even sleep apnea.
 Coming to Dr. Diehl or Dr. Feasel for a consultation can rule out these other conditions, alleviate TMD symptoms, and help save your teeth.

-Every patient is different, so the therapy and treatment Dr. Diehl and Dr. Feasel suggest will vary depending on the severity of your discomfort.
+Every patient is different, so the therapy and treatment Dr. Diehl, Dr. Feasel, and Dr. Ghori suggest will vary depending on the severity of your discomfort.
 Begin with ways to seek jaw pain relief such as:

 More severe TMD cases could require more intensive treatment like physical therapy, posture training, orthopedic appliance therapy, craniofacial massage, and in the most extreme situations, surgery.

-If you have any questions or think you may be suffering from TMD, please don’t hesitate to contact us at Dupont Family Dentistry today to schedule an appointment with Dr. Diehl and Dr. Feasel.
+If you have any questions or think you may be suffering from TMD, please don’t hesitate to contact us at Dupont Family Dentistry today to schedule an appointment with Dr. Diehl, Dr. Feasel, and Dr. Ghori.
 We would love to help you live a more relaxed, pain-free life.